MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/browserfeatures.md

 | Close Window | `Ctrl`+`Shift`+`W` |
 | Fullscreen | `F11` |

-If you set `AreBrowserAcceleratorKeysEnabled` to `FALSE`, the following keyboard shortcuts are turned off.
+If you set `AreBrowserAcceleratorKeysEnabled` to `FALSE`, the following additional keyboard shortcuts are turned off.

 | Action | Windows |
 |:--- |:--- |